 Pink body, blue extremities

 < 100 beats/minute

 Some flexion of extremities

 Subsequently, the neonate is bathed, wrapped, and brought to the family.
 The head should be covered with a cap to prevent heat loss.
-Rooming-in and early breastfeeding should be encouraged so the family can get to know the infant and can receive guidance from staff members during the hospital stay.
+Keeping the newborn in the same room as the mother and early breastfeeding should be encouraged so the family can get to know the infant and can receive guidance from staff members during the hospital stay.
 Breastfeeding Breastfeeding (See also Nutrition in Infants.)
-Breast milk is the nutrition of choice.
-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months and introduction... read more is more likely to be successful when the family is given frequent and adequate support.
+Breast milk is the nutrition of choice for young infants.
+The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months... read more is more likely to be successful when the family is given frequent and adequate support.
 (See also Care of the Normal Newborn Care of the Normal Newborn While in the hospital, new parents should be taught how to feed, bathe, and dress their newborn and become familiar with the newborn's activities, cues, and sounds.
 Before hospital discharge... read more .)

 |A/T/S, Akne-mycin, E.E.S., Emcin Clear , EMGEL, E-Mycin, ERYC, Erycette, Eryderm , Erygel, Erymax, EryPed, Ery-Tab, Erythra Derm , Erythrocin, Erythrocin Lactobionate, Erythrocin Stearate, Ilosone, Ilotycin, My-E, PCE, PCE Dispertab , Romycin, Staticin, T-Stat|

 |Emtet-500, Panmycin, Sumycin|